Igglybuff/awesome-piracy/readme.md

 - [&chill](https://andchill.tv/) Watch videos with people.

 ## Telegram Piracy
-- [Raymond's Piracy Group](https://t.me/raymondfreesoftware) A modest group of 1000+ pirates chatting on Telegram.
+- [Raymond's Piracy Group](https://t.me/raymondfreesoftware) A group of 5000+ pirates chatting on Telegram.
 This group replaces the now-defunct piracy group which suicideboy used to run.
 - [Piracy Links Portal](https://t.me/PiracyLinks) Official invite links portal for piracy groups & channels.
 - [piratebazaar](https://t.me/piratebazaar) Curated list of piracy-related links.
 - [@itorrentsearchbot](https://t.me/itorrentsearchbot) Search bot for finding torrent and magnet links on 1337x.to by keyword search